looker-open-source/looker-explore-assistant/README.md

 Additionally, the extension provides:

- - Question History (*this is stored in the browser with IndexDB*)
+ - Question History (*this is stored in the browser's localstorage*)
  - Categorized Prompts (*these can be customized by the use cases of your organization*)
  - Cached Explore URL's when clicking from History
  - Structured Logging with Input & Output Token Counts (*enables a workflow of log sink to BQ for cost estimation & tracking*)
- - Gemini Pro Update in Cloud Function
- - **NEW** BigQuery Deployment Workflow
+ - Flexible Deployment Options

 Upcoming capabilities on the roadmap:

- - Historical questions (*broken down by user, ranked by popularity/frequency, and categorized by type*)
- - LLM suggested questions (*iterative suggestions for follow up queries*)
- - Refinement (*refining the visualization returned by the LLM through natural language*)
+- Multi-turn
+- Insight Summarization

 ### Technologies Used
 #### Frontend